 Tree Clearing Methods & Productivity

 Disc mulchers have the ability to pull whole trees into the deck, mulching them to pieces within a few seconds.
-This is called the “cut and feed” method.
 Lastly, the stump can be mulched to the ground.

-Both types of mulchers have the ability to reach as high as comfortably able and cut the tops off trees.
-Then the operator would mulch the stump to the ground using multiple passes.
+Both types of mulchers are able to cut the tops off taller trees.
+Then the operator can mulch the stump to ground level.
 Lastly, the top of the tree can be mulched while lying on the ground.
-Another similar technique is cutting a tree near the bottom and taking multiple passes as the tree lies on the ground.
+Another similar technique is cutting a tree near the bottom and try to mulch the tree on the ground.
 This is a safer but more time-consuming method.

-Disc is more difficult to bog down than a drum.
-Heavy disc weight coupled with a piston motor helps maintain inertia and momentum when cutting thick trees and brush.
+A disc is more difficult to bog down than a drum.
+Virnig's 900 lb disc and bent axis piston motor helps power through thick brush and 14" diameter trees with ease.
 Overall, trees can be cleared a lot quicker, which results in higher productivity when compared to a drum mulcher.

-Disc mulchers will grind stumps flush with the ground and drum mulchers can mulch stumps below ground.
+Disc mulchers will grind stumps to ground level and drum mulchers can mulch stumps below ground.
 Erpelding said, “The biggest difference here is you can mulch 1-2” into the ground with a drum mulcher, allowing you to mulch stumps and roots below grade.
 You can even plant right into it afterward because it’s bringing up the topsoil and mulching the material into it.”

 SKID STEER MULCHER COSTS & OPTIONS